East Lothian: Geography

 East Lothian is predominantly rural.
-It has 40 mi of coastline where the towns of Musselburgh, Prestonpans, Cockenzie and Port Seton, Gullane, North Berwick and Dunbar lie along the coast of the Firth of Forth.
+It has 40 mi of coastline where the towns of Musselburgh, Prestonpans, Cockenzie and Port Seton, Longniddry, Aberlady, Gullane, North Berwick and Dunbar lie along the coast of the Firth of Forth.
 The coast has several headlands and bays, most notably Gosford Bay, Aberlady Bay, Gullane Point, Sandy Hirst, Tyne Mouth, Belhaven Bay, Barns Ness, Chapel Point and Torness Point.
 There are several small islands off the coast north of North Berwick, the largest of these being Fidra, Lamb, Craigleith and Bass Rock.

 Only two towns are landlocked, Tranent and Haddington.
 To the south are the Lammermuir Hills along the boundary with Berwickshire; it is here that Meikle Says Law, the highest point in the county at 535 m, can be found.
 The River Tyne flows through Haddington and several of East Lothian's villages, reaching the Firth of Forth near Belhaven.
 The River Esk flows through Inveresk and Musselburgh where it empties at the north of the town into the Firth of Forth.
 Major bodies of water include Pressmennan Lake, the Whiteadder Reservoir, Hopes Reservoir, Stobshiel Reservoir and Lammerloch Reservoir.